Ebola Outbreaks Are About Inequality

 Gonsalves likes to quote Rudolf Virchow, often called the father of social medicine, about who we allow to get sick and who we protect: “Medical statistics will be our standard of measurement: we will weigh life for life and see where the dead lie thicker, among the workers or among the privileged.”

 In the North Kivu epidemic thus far, 1843 have died: 1841 in the DRC and two in Uganda.
-Almost thirty percent of the dead are children.
+Almost 30 percent of the dead are children.